Energy Star Certification & Green Leasing Grant Overview

 APRIL 27, 2020 - Due to the Coronavirus (COVID-19) and the restrictions put in place by the County Government, DoE Sustainable Energy will NOT perform physical site visits until further notice but will require virtual review of pertinent information.
 Requirements for a virtual site visit can be found here.
 All applicants must complete the ESGL COVID19 Waiver and submit with the application to be considered for a grant award.
 Please see below for more details.

 ENERGY STAR certified buildings save energy, save money, and help protect the environment by generating fewer greenhouse gas emissions than comparable buildings.
-Further, a building’s energy usage and efficiency, are increasingly becoming factors to attract new, and to retain existing, tenants.
+Further, a building’s energy usage and efficiency are increasingly becoming factors to attract new, and to retain existing, tenants.
 ENERGY STAR certification can help to increase a building’s value, and generate more income when compared to similar buildings.

-The ENERGY STAR Certification and Green Leasing Grant Program seeks to increase the number of ENERGY STAR certified buildings, and encourage the adoption of green-leasing practices within Prince George’s County.
+The ENERGY STAR Certification and Green Leasing Grant seeks to increase the number of ENERGY STAR certified buildings, and encourage the adoption of green-leasing practices within Prince George’s County.
 This effort will help support the County’s goals of reducing greenhouse gas emissions, and attract and retain high-valued tenants in the county.

-Buildings receiving funding from the ENERGY STAR Certification and Green Leasing Grant Program are required to maintain certification for at least three (3) years, and to adopt green leasing practices that align the interests of property owners and tenants so that they are both motivated to engage in energy efficient actions for buildings.
+Buildings receiving funding from the ENERGY STAR Certification and Green Leasing Grant are required to maintain certification for at least three (3) years, and to adopt green leasing practices that align the interests of property owners and tenants so that they are both motivated to engage in energy efficient actions for buildings.

-- Are located in Prince George’s County;
+- Must be in Prince George’s County;

 - Has or will apply for Energy Star Certification on or after March 23rd, 2016.